MIDSUMMER MEMOIR

 Joining The Intensive

-- You can be working on a novel, memoir, essay collection, or creative nonfiction.
+- You can be working on a memoir, essay collection, or creative nonfiction.

 - You’re writing in English, because we aren’t fluent enough to edit in any other language.
 (English need not be your mother tongue.)